-When my first was a baby, we didn’t have much of a routine.
+When my first was a baby, we didn’t have much of a bedtime routine.
 I’m a stay at home mom so he could sleep as late as he needed to in the morning.
 I didn’t feel the need for him to go to bed at a consistent time every night.
 As he grew into a toddler, and when we added another little one to our family, it became clear we needed some structure at bedtime.
 Before we started this routine, he was staying up past 11, his naps were inconsistent, and he would throw fits because he was tired.
 Implementing a consistent bedtime routine was such a game changer.
 Now whenever someone says they are having issues with their toddler going to bed, I ask about their bedtime routine.

 Bed Time Routine for My Toddler & Baby